Charmed MySQL Tutorial | Manage passwords

 Set the root password

-You can change the root password to a specific password by entering:
+You can change the root password to a specific password by running:

 juju run mysql/leader set-password password=my-password && \